Multi-Granularity Hand Action Detection: FHA-Kitchens Dataset

-{\bf Hand Action Triplet Annotation:} We annotated fine-grained actions for each interaction region.
-Unlike existing datasets, we represented each action in a triplet format: \emph{<subject, action verb, object>}.
-The subject refers to the active force provider, the object refers to the passive force receiver, and the action verb describes the specific fine-grained hand action within the hand interaction region.
-(1) \emph{Subject $\&$ Object}: In the left or right hand-object interaction regions, we labeled the subject as the corresponding hand and used fine-grained sub-categories names for the interacting objects.
-To define the object noun, we referred to the EPIC-KITCHENS~\cite{1epic} dataset.
-Furthermore, to enrich the description of each action, we included the contact areas of both the subject and object within the interaction region.
-For example, in the L-O interaction region shown in Figure~\ref{openfig} bottom left, we labeled the subject as ``\emph{hand\_left}'' and the object as ``\emph{carrot\_end}'' based on their respective contact areas within the current interaction region.
-(2) \emph{Action Verb}: We used fine-grained verbs in the annotated action triplets and constructed the verb vocabulary by sourcing from EPIC-KITCHENS~\cite{1epic}, AVA~\cite{10ava}, and Kinetics 700~\cite{8kinetic700}.
-More details can be found in the supplement.
+\textbf{Hand Action Annotation:} We annotated coarse- and fine-grained action categories for each sub-interaction region.
+Coarse-grained categories, denoted by the generic terms ``L-O'', ``R-O'', and ``O-O'', represent the coarse actions within the sub-interaction regions.
+Different from existing fine-grained datasets.
+We annotate each fine-grained action category in a triplet format: \emph{\textless subject, action verb, object\textgreater}.
+(1) \textbf{Subject $\&$ Object}: We considered the \emph{``active-passive''} relationship between objects, where the ``subject '' refers to the active force provider (\textit{e.g.}, \textit{utility knife}) and the ``object'' refers to the passive force receiver (\textit{e.g.}, \textit{carrot}), and annotate them in order within the action triplet.
+In L-O or R-O, the subject represents the corresponding hand, while the object denotes the directly interacting object.
+Furthermore, to enrich the description of each action, we also considered the contact areas of interacting objects within each sub-interaction region.
+For example, as shown in the first green block in the middle of Figure~\ref{fig:openfig}(b), we labeled the subject as ``\emph{hand\_left}'' and the object as ``\emph{carrot\_end}''.
+We referred to the EPIC-KITCHENS~\cite{1epic} dataset to define the object noun.
+(2) \textbf{Action Verb}: It describes the fine-grained hand action within the sub-interaction region.
+We used fine-grained verbs in the annotated action triplets and constructed the verb vocabulary by sourcing from EPIC-KITCHENS~\cite{1epic}, AVA~\cite{10ava}, and Kinetics 700~\cite{8kinetic700}.

-{\bf Object Segment Annotation:} To enrich our FHA-Kitchens, we utilized the state-of-the-art SAM model~\cite{20segment} to annotate object masks in all video frames, which can be used for action segmentation.